doc4d/docs/docs/API/SessionClass.md

 The `.promote()` function <!-- REF #SessionClass.promote().Summary -->adds the privilege defined in the *privilege* parameter to the current process during the execution of the calling function and returns the id of the promoted privilege<!-- END REF -->.

+Dynamically adding privileges is useful when access rights depend on the execution context, which cannot be fully defined in the "roles.json" file.
+This is particularly relevant when the same function can be executed by users with different access levels.

 The function does nothing and returns 0 if:
 - the *privilege* does not exist in the [`roles.json`](../ORDA/privileges.md#rolesjson-file) file,
 - the *privilege* is already assigned to the current process (using `.promote()` or through a static [promote action](../ORDA/privileges.md#permission-actions) declared for the calling function in the [`roles.json`](../ORDA/privileges.md#rolesjson-file) file).

 You can call the `promote()` function several times in the same process to add different privileges.

-The returned *id* is incremented each time a privilege is dynamically added to the process.
+The returned id is incremented each time a privilege is dynamically added to the process.

 To remove a privilege dynamically, call the `demote()` function with the appropriate id.